Senior extension of your leadership team. Technology strategy, architecture, and the steering to get there.

-I define strategy and drive execution as one continuous effort, not two separate phases.
-You get clarity on what to build and someone who stays until it's actually built.
+I define strategy and steer execution as one continuous effort, not two separate phases.
+You get clarity on what to build and someone who stays until it is built.

 I operate at the leadership level, bring clarity to high-stakes decisions, and keep initiatives moving without the overhead of another permanent senior headcount.